paragoner1/crisis-companion/ARCHITECTURE.md

 ## System Architecture Overview

-Solana SOS represents a paradigm shift in emergency response technology, built on a foundation of **security-first, reliability-first, on-device AI** principles.
+Solana SOS represents a paradigm shift in emergency response technology, built on a foundation of **security-first, reliability-first, database-driven** principles.
 This architecture ensures that when lives are on the line, the system never fails.

 ### Core Design Principles

 1. **Security-First**: Zero data transmission except explicit emergency communications
 2. **Reliability-First**: 100% offline operation with no external dependencies
-3. **AI-Powered**: On-device inference for unlimited emergency scenarios
+3. **Database-Driven**: Proven emergency protocols with enhanced pattern recognition
 4. **Performance-Critical**: Sub-200ms response times for life-saving guidance
 5. **Universal Access**: Multilingual support (99+ languages) with noise resistance
 6. **User-Adaptive**: Personalized guidance based on user profile and experience level